How to Use the Geant4 Toolkit Libraries¶

 and to use any buildsystem that can interface with the output of

-argument will print the required compile definitions
+The --cflags argument will print the required compile definitions

-format) to use Geant4 to stdout.
+and include paths (in -I<path> format) to use Geant4 to stdout.
 Note

 that default header search paths for the compiler Geant4 was built with

-are filtered out of the output of --cflags
+are filtered out of the output of --cflags.

-argument will print the libraries (in -L<path> -lname1 ... -lnameN
+The --libs argument will print the libraries (in -L<path> -lname1 ... -lnameN format)

 required to link with Geant4 to stdout.
 Note that this may include